franke-hub/SDL/doc/cpp/Signals.md

 If my_global_signal_handler's static initialization is invoked before my_global_signal's construction, there's a problem.
-Avoid it using the RAII (Resource Aqusition Is Initialization) algorithm:
+Avoid it using the RAII (Resource Acquisition Is Initialization) algorithm:

 ----
 Module 1: